dmcable/spacexr/documentation/README.md

 ```

 This dataframe has rows for each significant gene.
 Columns will vary
-depending on RCTDE mode, and one should consult the vignette of each
+depending on GLAMDE mode, and one should consult the vignette of each
 mode for specific information.
 In most cases the following columns will
 be present: